When things change

 In the event of a shortfall debt it is also important to be aware of the following:

-- If a shortfall debt is not paid, it could affect whether you are able to get credit in future
+If a shortfall debt is not paid, it could affect whether you are able to get credit in the future

 We must advise you that if you fail to make your mortgage payments and we are unable to reach an agreement with you to repay the debt, we will record the default with a credit reference agency.
 The default will remain on record with the credit reference agency for six years.